MicrosoftDocs/cpp-docs/docs/c-language/generic_selection.md

 &nbsp;&nbsp;&nbsp;&nbsp;*`type-name`* : *`assignment-expression`*\
 &nbsp;&nbsp;&nbsp;&nbsp;**`default`** : *`assignment-expression`*

 The first *`assignment-expression`* is called the controlling expression.
-The controlling expression is evaluated at compile time and matched against the *`assoc-list`* to find which expression to evaluate and return.
+The type of the controlling expression is determined at compile time and matched against the *`assoc-list`* to find which expression to evaluate and return.
+The controlling expression is not evaluated.
+For example, `_Generic(intFunc(), int: "integer", default: "error");` doesn't result in a call at runtime to `intFunc()`.

-When the controlling expression is evaluated, `const`,  `volatile`, and `restrict` are removed before matching against *`assoc-list`*.
+When the type of the controlling expression is determined, `const`,  `volatile`, and `restrict` are removed before matching against *`assoc-list`*.

 Entries in the `assoc-list` that aren't chosen aren't evaluated.